-172. See Appendix 1, Table D (Charging Extraordinary Fees).
+^{172.} See Appendix 1, Table D (Charging Extraordinary Fees).

-compensation.
-Moreover, some probate courts review all the legal services provided to determine whether the statutory fee is sufficient to cover those services, including the extraordinary services.
-As a result, court review of probate legal fees consumes a significant amount of our judicial resources.
+for which the attorney is entitled to additional compensation.
+173 Moreover, some probate courts review all the legal services provided to determine whether the statutory fee is sufficient to cover those services, including the extraordinary services.
+174 As a result, court review of probate legal fees consumes a significant amount of our judicial resources.
+175

-For these reasons, the advantage of simplicity and certainty provided by a statutory fee schedule is achieved only to a limited extent in California and then only at the cost of a windfall to the attorney under some circumstances.
+For these reasons, the advantage of simplicity and certainty provided by a statutory fee schedule is achieved only to a limited extent in California, and then only at the cost of a windfall to the attorney under some circumstances.